microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     enum ImagePlacement
     {
-        Inline, // A full-width inline-image that appears when you expand the AppNotification.
+        Inline, // The default value, a full-width inline-image that appears when you expand the AppNotification.
         AppLogoOverride, // An image that is left-aligned with notification text Hero, // Prominently displays image within the AppNotification banner and while inside Notification Center.
     };

     runtimeclass Image
     {
-        Image(String imageSrc);
+        Image(Windows.Foundation.Uri imageUri);

         // A description of the image, for users of assistive technologies.
         Image SetAlternateText(String alternateText);

         // An enum to describe how the image will be cropped.
-        Image SetUsesCircleCrop(Boolean usesCircleCrop);
+        Image UsesCircleCrop();

         // Override the app logo with custom image of choice that will be displayed on the AppNotification, otherwise it will be an inline image.
         Image SetImagePlacement(ImagePlacement placement);